Analysis and mitigation of cargo theft risk

 The purpose of this project is to explore and compare actual and perceived cargo theft risks in Sweden and Finland and in the EU as a whole in order to outline managerial strategies that can reduce the risk of cargo theft.

-Docent vid Chalmers University of Technology, Technology Management and Economics, Innovation and R&D Management
+Head of Unit at Chalmers, Technology Management and Economics, Innovation and R&D Management

 Areas of Advance